Artanniel/tic-tac-toe-with-A.I/README.md

 - Integrated chat system for interaction with the A.I.
 - Simple and intuitive interface.
 - Support for detecting winners with predefined victory combinations.

 ---

+## 🏁 Git Hub Page

+You can visit the project on Github Pages via the link: [Tic Tac Toe With A.I](https://artanniel.github.io/tic-tac-toe-with-A.I/)

+---